 StoryMine is currently accepting inquiries about

-Event Storytelling Design partnerships for summer and fall 2021 events.
+Event Storytelling Design partnerships for spring 2022 events.

 The trouble with online events is this

 After attending online events for several months, we noticed a pattern — online events in the nonprofit space are connecting about really important things, but they are not engaging people emotionally.

 It clicked for us that the reason that these events were falling flat, is because we are all thinking about online events as if they were in-person events.
 And they very much are not.

 Chats, polls, and break-out rooms aside, for the most part attending an online event is a solitary viewing experience.
 It’s a person, sitting, watching content that’s presented to them through a video screen.

 What if instead of thinking of online events like in-person events, we started thinking about them as what they really are — a video experience?

 Video is an incredibly powerful tool for connecting with your audience